 This recipe for fruity acai – vanilla macarons with a chocolate shell is perfect for beginners.
 Using slightly cheaper substitutes like almond meal instead of almond flour, it’s a step-by-step guide to make macarons like the French do without breaking the bank.

 Now that I’ve talked so much about these French desserts my mouth is watering and I can’t wait to share this recipe with you.
 But before we jump in you might be wondering:

 Are all macarons vegan?

 Typically, macarons are not vegan because the main ingredient for the macaron shells is whipped egg white.
-Usually, these delicacies are filled with buttercream which can also be a challenge as this is not usually dairy-free.
+Usually, the meringues are filled with buttercream which can also be a challenge as this is not normally dairy-free.
 To turn regular macarons into plant-based treats you need to pay attention to those two components.
 In this case, I used Aquafaba to replace the egg whites and vegan butter for the buttercream filling.

 Are macarons gluten-free?

-Because these French confections are made with almond flour (or almond meal in our case) and unlike regular flour, this ingredient does not traditionally contain gluten, macarons are often gluten-free.
+Because the French confections are made with almond flour (or almond meal in our case) and unlike regular flour, this ingredient does not traditionally contain gluten, macarons are often gluten-free.